llkadenll/Library-2022/README.md

 ## IN PROGRESS...

 The project introduces library application which might be used by librarians and readers.
 You can watch it live on [Heroku](https://safe-fjord-50129.herokuapp.com/), HOWEVER there's a problem with displaying book covers which I cannot resolve yet.
 Most of the functions are available for registered users.
-To make it simpler you can use the following account: <br>
+To make it simpler you can use the following accounts: <br>

+#### Librarian:
 Email: admin@gmail.com <br>
+Password: qwerty

+#### Reader:
+Email: user@gmail.com <br>
 Password: qwerty

 ## Screenshots